MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-dual-write-maps.md

 ---

-# Project Operations dual-write map versions
+# Project Operations Dual-write map versions

 [!INCLUDE[banner](../includes/banner.md)]

 _**Applies To:** Project Operations for resource/non-stocked based scenarios_

-Using Dynamics 365 Project Operations for resource/non-stocked scenarios requires a set of dual-write maps to be running in the environment.
+Using Dynamics 365 Project Operations for resource/non-stocked scenarios requires a set of Dual-write maps to be running in the environment.

 ## Prerequisites